 Where: The Megabite - 6920 NE Hwy 99

-If your student is a member of the National Honor Society, here are important dates to remember for this school year.
-Our meetings are held in the Forum at 7 a.m. and 3 p.m. to give everyone an opportunity to meet.
+If your student is a member of the National Honor Society, please let them know that our meeting location has been changed due to construction.
+We will be meeting in the Media Center beginning with our January meeting.
+Our meetings are held at 7 a.m. and 3 p.m. to give everyone an opportunity to meet.
 Members can only miss two meetings before being removed from the membership role, so it is important that they attend.
-If you have any questions, email Ms. Fitzpatrick at email@example.com.
+If you have any questions, email Ms. Fitzpatrick at firstname.lastname@example.org.